elusivecodes/FyreDB/README.md

 - `$alias` is a string or array containing the table aliases to delete, and will default to *null*.
 - `$overwrite` is a boolean indicating whether to overwrite existing aliases, and will default to *false*.

 ```php
 $query->alias($alias, $overwrite);
 ```

+This method is only supported for queries using a *MysqlConnection*.

 **Epilog**